-Canada, U.S. make progress in bid to save NAFTA, no deal yet: sources
+Canada, U.S. make progress in bid to save NAFTA, no deal yet - sources

 Trump is under increasing pressure from U.S. business groups and some members of the U.S. Congress, who say excluding Canada from NAFTA would play havoc with the three member nations' increasingly integrated economies.

-(Reporting by David Ljunggren; Editing by Alistair Bell)
+(Reporting by David Ljunggren; Additional reporting by David Shepardson in Washington; Roberta Rampton in Wheeling, West Virginia; Allison Martell in Toronto; and Allison Lampert in Montreal; Editing by Alistair Bell)

 By David Ljunggren